 9. Land use planning and building regulation has an important role in minimising the risks and impacts of bushfires.

-8. Evidence-based methods of creating safer, more defendable zones around houses and townships that are ecologically sympathetic.
+13. Evidence-based ecologically sympathetic methods of creating safer, more defendable zones around houses and townships.

 16. Resources to increase the rate of survival and rehabilitation of affected wildlife.